dt-apac-services/training-log-monitoring/activities/activity-log-ingestion-autodiscovery.md

 ## Log Sources and Storage

-Below video shows auto discovered logs and enabling log storage for a single log in 'Log Sources and Storage' page.
+Below video shows auto discovered logs and enabling log storage for a single log in 'Log sources and storage' page.

 1. Check Auto discovered logs in Dynatrace
 2. Enable storage for an auto discovered log (easyTravel frontend)